-The Festival is responsible for the insurance of the copies selected, from the moment they are received by the Festival to the moment they are collected by the forwarding agent.
+The Festival is responsible for the insurance of the physical copies of selected films, from the moment they are received by the Festival to the moment they are collected by the forwarding agent.

 Should a copy be lost or damaged, the Festival’s responsibility could be engaged only to the extent of the value indicated by the producer on the entry form.
-If the entrant does not send the entry form to the Festival Office until 21 January 2022, the copy will be valued by the insurance company on 500 US Dollars.
+If the entrant does not send the entry form to the Festival Office until 19 January 2024, the physical copy will be valued by the insurance company on 1,000 US Dollars.

 The festival directorate reserves the right to disqualify films not meeting the technical specifications or legal qualifications required and sufficient for public screening.

-The authority of any resolution concerning subjects not separately established in the regulations belongs to the Istanbul Foundation of Culture and Arts as per FIAPF regulations.st
+The authority of any resolution concerning subjects not separately established in the regulations belongs to the Istanbul Foundation of Culture and Arts.

 The festival authority reserves the right to amend the regulations.